 Steps to Complete a Car Accident Report

-When filing your accident report, you'll need to include the following details:
+When filing your accident report, you will need to include the following details:

 Be thorough and accurate when completing this report.
 Any inconsistencies could be used against you by the insurance provider later on.